Kentucky Water Quality at a Glance

 Louisville Water Quality

 Comprehensive analysis of Louisville Water Company, serving nearly one million customers in the Louisville metro area.
-Includes information on Ohio River water sources, treatment processes, infrastructure modernization, and PFAS monitoring results.
+Includes information on Ohio River water sources, treatment processes, successful chromium-6 reduction (80% decrease through improved lime treatment), and ongoing PFAS monitoring results.

 Frequently Asked Questions